Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/custom.md

 ---
 # Custom Boards, Devicetree and SOC Definitions

-Zephyr Workbench supports the definitions of your custom boards, devicetree or soc.
+Workbench for Zephyr supports the definitions of your custom boards, devicetree or soc.
 The list of boards is return by the `west boards` command.

 The custom definitions can be whether on the:
 - **West workspace**: The definition directories are under the workspace root directory or they are set into the **ARCH_ROOT**, **SOC_ROOT** **BOARD_ROOT** or **DTC_ROOT** variables.